kollokollo/MQTT-Hyperdash/doc/MQTT-Hyperdash-automation-concept.md

 also used on the Internet as a routing algorithm in OSPF (Open Shortest Path First, is a term used in computer network technology).

 An alternative algorithm for finding the shortest paths, which is based on Bellman's principle of optimality, is the Floyd Warshall algorithm.
 The principle of optimality states that if the shortest path leads from A to C via B, the partial path A B must also be the shortest path from A to B.

+### Conclusion

+The described concept for a full automation can be used to automate a big and complex machine in a maximal way.

+A lot of design decisions would have to be made, like parameter name conventions, probably a scripting language to describe rules and intentions in a convenient fashion, so that after a very short learning time nearly everybody involved into the system can participate and add new procedures rules and intentions into the framework.

+The concept leaved enough room to also include black-box-algorithms found in modern AI.
+It unifies the whole environment so that -- for the first time -- a full automation looks possible.